 Epiphany (the Baptism of the Lord) is celebrated on 6 January and, together with the feast of St John the Baptist, celebrated on 7 January, marks the end of the 12-day winter holiday period, which begins on Christmas Eve.
 6 January is an important holiday for both Orthodox and Catholic Christians.
 The baptism of the Lord is known in the people as Epiphany.
-The Baptism of the Saviour in the Jordan, by St. John the Baptist, is also called “Epiphany” or “Theophany”, terms that come from the Greek language and mean “revelation”.
+The Baptism of the Saviour in the Jordan, by St. John the Baptist, is also called “Epiphany” or “Theophany,” terms that come from the Greek language and mean “revelation.”

 Why was Christ baptized?

-If we ask why Christ is baptized, we can answer as follows: the baptism of Christ is a revelation of the mystery of the Holy Trinity, but it is also restoration and renewal of man’s surrounding nature.
-Christ is indeed born as a man from the Virgin through the work of the Spirit, but also as a man he receives the heavenly infilling at Baptism, thanks to the presence of the Holy Spirit.
+If we ask why Christ is baptized, we can answer as follows: the baptism of Christ is a revelation of the mystery of the Holy Trinity, but it is also a restoration and renewal of man’s surrounding nature.
+Christ is indeed born as a man from the Virgin through the work of the Spirit, but also as a man, he receives the heavenly infilling at Baptism, thanks to the presence of the Holy Spirit.
 Now the Father reveals Christ as Son after the Holy Spirit descended upon Him in the Jordan.

 What has the water of Christ’s baptism done for the world?

 If the flood of Noah’s time destroyed the human race, the water of Christ’s baptism called to live all those who died in Adam.
-A prayer from the Rite of the Holy Communion of the Great Host shows us this as clearly as possible.
+A prayer from the Rite of the Holy Communion of the Great Host shows this as clearly as possible.
 “Thou hast yet suffered Thyself to be baptized in the Jordan.
-That sanctifying the flesh of the waters.
-Thou who are without sin, Thou mightest make a new way for us to the second birth by water and by the Spirit.”
+That sanctifies the flesh of the waters.
+Thou who are without sin, Thou mightiest make a new way for us to the second birth by water and the Spirit.”
 The holy water of the Jordan is the purified water that will serve as the material of Christian Baptism.
 In which divine grace renews us to new life in Christ.